JonScott20/JonScott20.github.io/index.md

 ### Introduction

 Welcome!
-My name is Jon Scott and this is my professional website where I showcase the projects I've completed over the course of my formal education, as well as any independent projects.
+My name is Jon Scott and this is my professional website.
+Among the pages here, you'll find several projects I've completed over the course of my formal education, independent projects, and community service activites.

 A little bit about myself, I was born and raised in the small town of Hailey, Idaho.
 Organized sports were a big part of my life during my younger years, in particular soccer and basketball.
 Through my experiences in athletics, I learned how to step into specific roles and perform specific functions and contribute towards the overall success of the team.